-Superb Verstappen thrills home crowd to win Netherlands GP
+Verstappen’s like royalty as Dutch king watches home win

+Verstappen is chasing his first F1 crown and will take some stopping, considering he leads Hamilton 7-4 for wins and 7-3 in pole positions.

+The only thing missing from Verstappen’s 17th career win was a bonus point for fastest lap, which went to Hamilton.

-Verstappen’s winning margin of 21 seconds over Hamilton was exaggerated because the British driver had to pit again to wrestle back the bonus point from Bottas.
+Verstappen’s winning margin of 21 seconds over Hamilton was exaggerated because the British driver had to pit again to wrestle back that point from Bottas.
 A rare blip by Mercedes saw Bottas told to abort his bid for fastest lap, but it was too late and forced Hamilton to retrieve it.

+After the race, a jubilant Verstappen grabbed a Dutch flag and lifted it high toward his adoring supporters as they celebrated together.

+“The expectations were high and it’s never easy to fulfil that,” Verstappen said.
+“But I’m so happy to win here and to take the lead as well in the championship.
+It’s just an amazing day with the whole crowd.”

-A jubilant Verstappen grabbed a Dutch flag and lifted it high toward his adoring fans as they celebrated together.
-Verstappen’s devoted home fans created a brilliant atmosphere during the race, turning the stands by the seaside town into an orange sea of bodies.
-Orange flares were lit and feet were stamped as Verstappen turned to the crowd with a clenched fist after a clinical drive.
+Verstappen’s devoted home fans turned the stands by the seaside town into an orange sea of bodies.
+Orange flares were lit, and feet were stamped as Verstappen turned to the crowd with a clenched fist after a clinical drive.

 AlphaTauri driver Pierre Gasly placed fourth ahead of Ferrari’s Charles Leclerc and Alpine driver Fernando Alonso.

-Verstappen started from pole position for a season-leading seventh time, and sixth in the past seven races, courtesy of a brilliant qualifying session.
+Verstappen started from pole position for the sixth time in the past seven races, courtesy of a brilliant qualifying session.

-Hamilton and Bottas were just behind.
-Verstappen made a great start to pull clear of them on the speedy 4.3-kilometer (2.7-mile) Zandvoort with its high-banking corners.
+Hamilton and Bottas were just behind, but Verstappen zoomed clear of them on the speedy 4.3-kilometer (2.7-mile) Zandvoort with its high-banking corners.

+“The start was very important, I think we did that well,” he said.
+“Mercedes tried to make it difficult for us, but we countered them all the time really well.”

+Team principal Christian Horner called Verstappen’s drive “epic” and hugged team engineers and mechanics in the paddock.

-With Red Bull having more pace, Mercedes tried to exert pressure with strategy.
+With Red Bull having more pace, Mercedes exerted pressure with strategy.

 Hamilton changed tires on Lap 21, with Red Bull covering that move by bringing Verstappen in straight away.
 He came out about 2 seconds ahead of Hamilton, leaving Bottas in the lead.